syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-When binding the menu item using CommandBinding, you can get the parameter as TreeGridNodeContextMenuInfo, which contains the expander node.
+When binding the menu item using CommandBinding, you can get the parameter as [TreeGridColumnContextMenuInfo](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumnContextMenuInfo.html), which contains the expander node.

 {% tabs %}
 {% highlight xaml %}